slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 **Using `src/main/java/hello/MyApp.java`**

-Coding with this framework is much simpler than you think.

 <Tabs groupId="socket-or-http">
 <TabItem value="socket-mode" label="Socket Mode">

-Only single source code is required to run your first-ever Bolt app.
+Only single source code is required to run your first Bolt app.
 All you need to do is define the main method that starts `SocketModeApp`.

 ```java
 package hello;